Larry Connors’ R3 Strategy (It Still Works) | Trading Strategies Explained

 The R3 strategy is still working, 12 years after its inception.
 This is a mean reversion strategy and works best on equity markets.

-We believe the strategy can be improved with certain small changes.
+We believe the strategy can be improved with a few minor adjustments.

 FAQ: